Do Agile Methods - Scrum - Motivate your Team?

 The Scrum master [1] is cool with a team enjoying Scrum and the flow of success.
 You have to realize you are not a master.
 You are the enabler for a team of talented engineers.

-So you need to discover your the lonely cowboy riding in the sun song why this job is so rewarding.
+So you need to discover your song the lonely cowboy riding in the sun why this job is so rewarding.

 Product Owner

 As a product owner [2], you control the budget of the product, the priorities.
 At the end of each iteration, you can change all priorities and goals.
-Cool isn’t it.
-But wait as a product owner, I am responsible for the budget and product success, and each time a member of the team asks me something I must have an answer ready.
+Cool, isn’t it.
+But wait as a product owner, I am responsible for the budget and product success, and each time a member of the team asks me something, I must have an answer ready.

 Scrum is cool and we enjoy it.
 And Scrum makes everything transparent and fast.
 Every two weeks, a new version is delivered.
-This version must be evaluated, accepted or a list of improvements must be provided in the next few days.
+This version must be evaluated, accepted, or a list of improvements must be provided in the next few days.
 This rhythm is fast, really fast.
 Once you are up to this speed, you will enjoy the flow.

 Lessons Learnt

 Middle management often struggles with the agile approach at the beginning.
-See, for example, the discussion about manager role in an agile environment in the LeSS approach.
+See, for example, the discussion about the manager role in an agile environment in the LeSS approach.
 Be assured the results are worth the effort.

 Reading an experience report or digging in the findings of Kotter, you realize success or failure goes through how you handle middle management.